e-nikolov/thesis/thesis/020-related-work.md

 ### Security

 **\acrfull{tls}** is a protocol that adds encryption on top of a reliable transport protocol such as TCP.
-It does not strictly fit in any single OSI layer, but is usually placed somewhere between the Transport Layer (L4) and the Presentation Layer (L6).
-It is rather complex because it needs to support many possible use cases across the internet. \todo{tls} The **Noise Protocol Framework** [@noiseDocs] is a more \todo{noise is transport agnostic} \todo{noise has limited cipher suites} recent effort that applies the ideas of TLS in a simplified way by serving as a blueprint for designing use-case specific protocols for establishing secure communication channels based on \gls{ecdh} handshake patterns.
+It is a successor to \gls{ssl}.
+TLS does not strictly fit in any single OSI layer, but is usually placed somewhere between the Transport Layer (L4) and the Presentation Layer (L6).
+It is rather complex because it needs to support many possible use cases across the internet. \todo{tls certificates} The **Noise Protocol Framework** [@noiseDocs] is a more \todo{noise is transport agnostic} \todo{noise has limited cipher suites} recent effort that applies the ideas of TLS in a simplified way by serving as a blueprint for designing use-case specific protocols for establishing secure communication channels based on \gls{ecdh} handshake patterns.
 It powers the end-to-end encryption in messaging applications such as WhatsApp and Signal, and \gls{vpn} software such as WireGuard and Nebula.

+***HTTPS*** uses TLS to encrypt the HTTP traffic between a client and a server.

 \todo{talk about https}

-**\acrfull{ipsec}** is a Layer 3 protocol suite for encrypting IP datagrams that was originally developed as part of IPv6 but can also be adapted for IPv4.
+**\acrfull{ipsec}** is a protocol suite for encrypting the IP datagrams between two hosts.
+It was originally developed as part of IPv6 but can also be used with IPv4.
+IPSec is similar in purpose to TLS but operates at the Network Layer (L3).

 \todo{tls requires the clients to be configured with a certificate for the server, IPSec needs to server to also be configured with a certificate for the client.}